zukunft/zukunft.com/docs/llm/pending.md

 add to the verb_default page to missing database fields and add a component that shows all triples where the verb has been used

-in the formula edit (and add) view reduce the field size for the expression and the latex expression to 2/3 (8 of 12 in bootstrap) and show right of the fields to formatted latex with link and the expression with links to the terms and the ttoltip of the term so that the user can check if she (or he) has selected the correct term
+in the formula edit (and add) view reduce the field size for the expression and the latex expression to 2/3 (8 of 12 in bootstrap) and show right of the fields to formatted latex with link and the expression with links to the terms and the tooltip of the term so that the user can check if she (or he) has selected the correct term

 in the formula edit (and add) view add an icon near the formula expression and latex formula input field that the user can use to update the latex based on the expression or the other way round